banerRana/GARG-AML/README.md

 The repository does not provide any data, due to size constraints.
 The data can be found online using the following link:
 - [IBM Transactions for Anti Money Laundering (AML)](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml)

+## Experimental Evaluation
+GARG-AML is tested against the current state-of-the-art, namely Flowscope [[1]] and AutoAudit [[2]].
+The code of these two models is taken from the respective repositories and not included in this one.
+We refer the interested coder to the corresponding forked repositories for [Flowscope](https://github.com/B-Deprez/flowscope) and [AutoAudit](https://github.com/B-Deprez/AutoAudit), which include changes made to analyse the data sets included in this study.
+The code for analysing the output of the SOTA on the other hand is provided.

 ## Repository structure
 TBD when code is finished